jzucadi/Bash-shell-scripts/README.md

-# shell script for rapid wordpress automation
+# shell scripts for automation